We’re witnessing a fascinating shift in artificial intelligence (AI), One that moves beyond content generation toward autonomous action.

 Multi-agent systems

-Agentic AI can collaborate with multiple agents, tools, etc, which enables it to create multi-agent systems and complex workflows.
+Agentic AI enables collaboration across multiple AI agents and tools, creating multi-agent systems capable of managing intricate workflows.
 It can connect with different systems and tools to execute various tasks.

-For instance, in research, it can collect data, analyze findings, and create reports, potentially working with other AI agents to improve results.
+For instance, in research, it can collect data, analyze findings, and create reports, while coordinating with other AI agents to enhance efficiency.
 This interconnectedness allows AI systems to collaborate and achieve shared objectives.

 While Generative AI excels in content creation, agentic AI's capabilities extend to various domains, including cybersecurity, healthcare, and complex data analysis.